WebAssembly/design/Modules.md

 [code section](Modules.md#code-section) and can declare and name a subset of these functions to be **exports**.
 The meaning of exports (how and when they are called) is defined by the host environment.
-For example, a minimal shell environment might only probe for and call a `_start` export when given a module to execute.
+For example, a minimal shell environment might only probe for and call the start function defined by the start node of the module when given a module to execute.
 Exports are exported by name, where the name is an arbitrary byte string of a given length.
 The host may need to mangle these names.

 A module can declare a set of **imports**.
 An import is a tuple containing a module name, the name of an exported function to import from the named module,